shoaibgi/Apexcify-Technologies-RPS/README.md

-# Apexcify-Techonologies ROCK-Paper-Scissor with DQN and PPO Fine Tuned with Genetic Algorithm
+# Apexcify-Technologies ROCK-Paper-Scissor with DQN and PPO Fine Tuned with Genetic Algorithm